MikeCheel/shift-scheduler/README.md

 - More computationally elegant
 - Better performance with very large teams

+### Fair BYE Rotation System

+For odd numbers of employees, the scheduler implements a **Fair BYE Rotation System** that ensures:

+- **Equal Breaks**: Each employee gets exactly one break (paired with BYE) during the schedule
+- **Fair Distribution**: No employee is paired with BYE again until all employees have had their turn
+- **Complete Pairings**: All possible employee pairs are created exactly once
+- **Balanced Workload**: Equal distribution of shifts among all employees

+**How it works:**
+1. When there are odd numbers of employees, one employee gets a break (BYE) each round
+2. The system tracks which employees have had breaks
+3. Employees are rotated through BYE assignments in a fair sequence
+4. The algorithm ensures all possible pair combinations are created
+5. Each employee works the same number of shifts (n-1 for n employees)

+**Example with 5 employees:**
+- Round 1: Employee 1 gets BYE, others work in pairs
+- Round 2: Employee 2 gets BYE, others work in pairs
+- Round 3: Employee 3 gets BYE, others work in pairs
+- Round 4: Employee 4 gets BYE, others work in pairs
+- Round 5: Employee 5 gets BYE, others work in pairs

 ### Browser Compatibility
 - Chrome 60+
 - Firefox 55+